MariaPadilha32/p1.teacherana/README.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used were provided by Teacher Ana.
-- The images used for the gallery page were taken from this other open source site
+- The images used for the hero images were created on Canvas.

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!
+## Codes
+- The responsive navigation bar was inspired by YouTube tutorial by [Kevin Powell](https://www.youtube.com/watch?v=8QKOaTYvYUA).
+- The Hero Images, Teaching to, Testimonals were inspired by The Love Running project.
+- For the website responsiveness was inspired by YouTube tutorial by [Kevin Powell](https://www.youtube.com/watch?v=VQraviuwbzU) and Love Running.

 ## Other General Project Advice